MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/create-volumes.md

 ms.author: cosdar
 manager: eldenc
 ms.technology: storage-spaces
-ms.date: 05/07/2019
+ms.date: 05/09/2019
 ---

 # Creating volumes in Storage Spaces Direct

 >Applies to: Windows Server 2019, Windows Server 2016

-This topic describes how to create volumes in Storage Spaces Direct using PowerShell or Failover Cluster Manager.
+This topic describes how to create volumes on a Storage Spaces Direct cluster by using Windows Admin Center, PowerShell, or Failover Cluster Manager.

    >[!TIP]
    >  If you haven't already, check out [Planning volumes in Storage Spaces Direct](plan-volumes.md) first.